 Mix all ingredients (except sugar) to the mashed bananas.
 Adding sugar just before frying makes the banana balls crispier on the outside.
 Adjust the sweetness accordingly.

-Heat up oil over medium to high heat.
-Mix sugar into the batter.
+Heat oil over medium to high heat.
+Add sugar into the batter.
 Then, put a spoonful of banana mixture into the hot oil.
-Allow it to sink and using another spoon, try to loosen the mixture.
-Once loosen, it should float.
-Shape the mixture quickly into balls using a spoon.
+Allow it to sink.
+Using another spoon, loosen the mixture.
+The mixture will float.
+Shape the mixture into balls quickly using a spoon.
 Fry until golden brown.